 • Microwave: Pour into a microwave-safe container and cover loosely with a microwave safe lid or paper towel.
 Heat on high for 2-3 minutes until hot.
 Stop and stir every 60 seconds to ensure even heating.

-Roasted Brussels Sprouts with Butternut Squash and Roasted Cauliflower & Heirloom Carrots
+Lemon Roasted Brussels Sprouts & Roasted Cauliflower Sprouts

 • Oven: Remove from refrigerator 1 hour before heating to allow to come to room temperature.
+If using the aluminum alloy container, simply remove the plastic lid and loosely cover with foil.
+Or you can transfer the vegetables to your own oven-safe ceramic casserole dish.
 Reheat in a 325°F oven until hot, roughly 25-35 minutes for 2-3 servings, 35-45 minutes for 4-6 servings.

 • Microwave: Remove the plastic lid and heat on high for 3-5 minutes for 2-3 servings, 4-6 minutes for 4-6 serving size, or until heated through.
 Stop and stir every 60 seconds to ensure even heating.